Rainbow Six Siege Oryx Guide:

 Furthermore, his arsenal consists of a loadout that synergizes excellently with his unique approach to the game.

-- Diverse roaming ability
+- Oryx enhances roaming ability with unique abilities.

-- Lackluster utility from a team perspective
+- Lacks impactful utility from a team perspective.

-What is the utility?
+What is the ability of Oryx?

 - Remah Dash